A note on the metastability in three modifications of the standard Ising model: Ising model with next-nearest-neighbor attraction

 where we have used Assumption \ref{AssNN} b) and \eqref{InequNN}.
-Cutting the last $ (+1) $--spin on this edge lowers the energy even more.
-Next we do the same thing on the SE-edge, i.e.\ we cut all but one $ (+1) $--spins on this edge and arrive at the energy
+Flipping the last $ (+1) $--spin on this edge decreases the energy by $ 2K-h $ (cf.\ \cite[(3.4c)]{KO94}, but with here we flip a $ (+1) $--spin).
+Next, we do the same thing on the SE-edge, i.e.\ we flip all but one $ (+1) $--spins on this edge and arrive at the energy